machariamuguku/machariamuguku.github.io/README.md

 What I was aiming for:

 - **Completeness**.
 Unlike the previous one, I wanted this portfolio version to look and feel more like the final version from the very start.
 - **Simplicity**.
 I wanted everything important in here, on the same page, accessible on a single page load.
+I also wanted to tree shake my own css and move from proprietary modules like bulma
 - **Minimalism**.
 As is my design philosophy

   > Less is more .